outpaddling/Coding-Standards/README.md

 2. Absolutely no global variables unless there is no alternative.
-In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and event handlers, i.e. subprograms that are called asynchronously rather than via a normal interface.
+In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and other event handlers, i.e. subprograms that are called asynchronously rather than via a normal interface.
 They have no place in application programming.
 There are other constructs available in modern languages that make modular